joshbrew/UEProject_BoidsTest/README.md

 -- optional require line of sight to other boids

+-- detourAI functions, requires them to be collision actors with gravity.

+-- Basic 3D navigation and environment avoidance.
+Plenty of tweaks possible.

 - Boids Macro is called each tick and constrained by timers and group size limits to not eat too many resources.

 TODO: